-- 105. Wainstein was knowingly concerned in or party to, DCSS and Lanzer making the Independent Psychologist Representation to the Plaintiffs and the Group Members, and consequently was 'involved' in making the Representations within the meaning of section 2 of the ACL, in circumstances where: - Wainstein obtained a commercial gain by having patients referred to her by DCSS, Lanzer and/or the Other Cosmetic Doctor Defendants; - Wainstein provided psychological services to patients referred to her by DCSS, Lanzer and/or the Other Cosmetic Doctor Defendants; - c.
-Wainstein knew that the Independent Psychologist Representation was made to the Plaintiffs and Group Members: - d.
+- 105. Wainstein was knowingly concerned in or party to, DCSS and Lanzer making the Independent Psychologist Representation to the Plaintiffs and the Group Members, and consequently was 'involved' in making the Representations within the meaning of section 2 of the ACL, in circumstances where: - a.
+Wainstein obtained a commercial gain by having patients referred to her by DCSS, Lanzer, and/orthe Other Cosmetic Doctor Defendants and/or Wong; - Wainstein provided psychological services to patients referred to her by DCSS, Lanzer, and/or the Other Cosmetic Doctor Defendants and/or Wong; - c.
+Wainstein knew that the Independent Psychologist Representation was made to the Plaintiffs and Group Members; - d.
 Wainstein knew that the Independent Psychologist Representation was false, misleading or deceptive in the manner pleaded at paragraph 93 above.